Symmetry protected topological phases under decoherence: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we proposed several quantities that can be used to diagnose nontrivial topological features of \emph{mixed state} density matrices, namely the type-I and type-II strange correlators.
+In this work, we studied symmetry-protected topological ensembles described by density matrices with nontrivial topological features.
+We proposed several quantities that can be used to diagnose nontrivial topological features of \emph{mixed state} density matrices, namely the type-I and type-II strange correlators.
 Using these strange correlators, we have shown that an SPT state under \emph{selective} decoherence can still persist.
-We also introduced a ``doubled Hilbert space" formalism based on the Choi-Jamiołkowski isomorphism, in which the mixed state is mapped to a pure state, and this doubled formalism gives us a unified picture of both type-I and type-II strange correlators. \jyl{Under selective decoherence, the mapping provides a natural explanation for the robustness of the type-II strange correlator as a signature of the pure SPT state in the doubled Hilbert space under a shallow-depth symmetric quantum circuit.
-Finally, we interpreted the type-I and type-II strange correlators as indicators of the information-theoretic phases, quantifying the presence of nontrivial topological information in the mixed-state density matrix that may not be readily accessible in the experiments. }
+We also introduced a ``doubled Hilbert space'' formalism based on the Choi-Jamiołkowski isomorphism, in which the mixed state is mapped to a pure state, and this doubled formalism gives us a general definition of SPT ensembles, as well as a unified picture of both type-I and type-II strange correlators.
+Under selective decoherence, the mapping provides a natural explanation for the robustness of the type-II strange correlator as a signature of the pure SPT state in the doubled Hilbert space under a shallow-depth symmetric quantum circuit.
+Finally, we interpreted the type-I and type-II strange correlators as indicators of the information-theoretic phases, quantifying the presence of nontrivial topological information in the mixed-state density matrix that may not be readily accessible in the experiments.

-\jyl{A natural yet speculative direction one may ask is the full implication of the Choi-Jamiolski isomorphism in understanding mixed state properties.
+A natural yet speculative direction one may ask is the full implication of the Choi-Jamiolski isomorphism in understanding mixed state properties.
 The mapping allows one to understand nontrivial properties of the density matrix as physical properties of the corresponding Choi state in the doubled Hilbert space.
-Accordingly, one may classify density matrices based on the possible quantum phases of Choi states constrained by Hermiticity, positive semi-definiteness, and average symmetry.
-This may give an interesting way to quantify the information content of the density matrices. }
+Accordingly, one can classify density matrices based on the possible quantum phases of Choi states constrained by Hermiticity, positive semi-definiteness, and average symmetry.
+This may give an interesting way to quantify the information content of the density matrices.